Are you on the lookout for the best dog food for picky eaters?

 How to Know if Your Dog is a Picky Eater

-Does your dog turn their nose up whenever you place their food dish in front of them?
+Does your dog turn their nose up whenever you place its food dish in front of them?

 Or do they eat a few morsels of kibble and then just push the rest around the bowl?